Functions

 Key things to note

-- The chat service will only execute further steps when a response is received or, else, when the stack times out.
+- The chat service will only execute further steps when a response is received or, else, when the journey times out.

 Common errors